 The Board.
-The Board met five times during 2019, four of which were regularly scheduled meetings and one of which was a special meeting.
-During 2019, each incumbent director attended 100% of the Board meetings.
-Directors are not required to attend annual meetings of our stockholders, however, Messrs.
-Susi and Allen attended the 2019 annual meeting.
+The Board met six times during 2022, four of which were regularly scheduled meetings and two of which were special meetings.
+During 2022, Messrs.
+Susi, Allen, and Vuoto attended 100% of the Board meetings and Mr. Hawkins attended 88% of the Board meetings.
+Directors are not required to attend annual meetings of our stockholders; however, Messrs.
+Susi and Allen attended the 2022 annual meeting.

 Board Committees.
 Our Board includes an Audit Committee and a Compensation Committee.
-Our Audit and Compensation Committees are comprised solely of independent board members.
-The Audit Committee held 12 meetings during 2019 and the Compensation Committee held 4 meetings during 2019.
+Our Audit and Compensation Committees are comprised of a majority of independent board members.
+The Audit Committee held 12 meetings during 2022, all of which were regularly scheduled meetings.
+The Compensation Committee held 4 meetings during 2022, all of which were regularly scheduled meetings.

 Audit Committee.
-Our Audit Committee currently consists of Mr. Allen, who is the chair of the Committee, Mr. Hawkins and Mr. Vuoto, each of whom has been determined by our Board to be independent in accordance with NASDAQ and SEC standards.
+Our Audit Committee currently consists of Mr. Allen, who is the chair of the Committee, Mr. Vuoto, and Mr. Hawkins.
+Mr. Allen and Mr. Vuoto have been determined by our Board to be independent in accordance with NASDAQ and SEC standards.
+Mr. Hawkins is not independent in accordance with those standards.
 Mr. Allen is an "audit committee financial expert" as the term is defined under the SEC regulations.
-The Audit Committee operates under a written charter.
-The functions of the Audit Committee include:
+The Audit